Heracleia/3D-Reconstruction/README.md

  * Estimation of Fundamental and Essential Matrix.
  * Find Rotation and Translation matrix from the decomposition of the Essential Matrix.
  * Find 3D point cloud using the Linear Triangulation method.
- * Display the 3D points in the world frame using (PCL) Point Cloud Library and VTK.
+ * Display the 3D points in the world frame using (PCL) Point Cloud Library.

 Youtube link:
 https://www.youtube.com/watch?v=YmOfUyeRtk8&t=1s